thekeytechnology/tkt-plugin/readme.md

     - default tag content
     - override tag content
     This shortcode also applies do_shortcode to each part (after splitting CONTENT).

+## Parameter based Replacement

+This is meant to replace "Source-Based Replacement".
+It will replace Strings over the entire document if certain querystrings are given:

+    // Replace tel number for adwords traffic if (function_exists("tkInstallParameterBasedReplacement")) {
+        tkInstallParameterBasedReplacement('tel:+49 10 11 12', "tel:+49 800 12 13", "utm_source", "google-ads");
+    }

+The last two parameters are optional and will default to "utm_source" and "google-ads".

 ## Shortcodes